apache/cordova-android/README.md

 ## Updating a Cordova project

-When you install a new `cordova-cli` version that comes with a new Android platform version, from within your project:
+When you install a new version of the [`Cordova CLI`](https://www.npmjs.com/package/cordova) that pins a new version of the [`Cordova-Android`](https://www.npmjs.com/package/cordova-android) platform, you can follow these simple upgrade steps within your project:

 ```bash
 cordova platform rm android